nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

 # Project 1: .NET Console App

 ## Introduction
-This project is a **console application** built using the **Entity Framework Code First approach**.
-The goal of the project is to create an application that handles several features, using same sql database:
+This project is mulit project, **console application** built using the **Entity Framework with Code First approach**.
+The goal of the project is to create an application that handles several features, using same sql database. :

 - Geometric shape calculations
 - A calculator